OpenGeoScales/ogs-connectors/README.md

 - having the name `ogs-connectors` as the name of the conda virtual environment
 - using python=3.9

-Make sure you activate our environment each time you are opening your terminal to work on the project.
+Make sure you activate your environment each time you are opening your terminal to work on the project.
 ```
 conda activate ogs-connectors
 ```